ritazevedo/TriviaQuiz/README.md

 ## Upcoming Feature

 I'm currently working on a new feature that will enable users to choose their preferred category for the trivia questions.
+Additionally, we are implementing a game restart feature.
 Stay tuned for updates!